sofwerx/swx-devops/README.md

 Trousseau can use various cloud storage platforms to share these encrypted secrets between administrators.

 The result of any trousseau commands will act ion the `.trousseau` file in the current proect.
-This file is under .git management, and is entirely safe as the contents of the file are encrypted.
+This file is under git management, and is entirely safe as the contents of the file are encrypted.
 This is far easier than dealing with a shared s3 bucket or other shared repository.

 ## Sourcing `shell.bash`